 Office of Foreign Assets Control, Treasury.

-The Department of the Treasury's Office of Foreign Assets Control (OFAC) is issuing this final rule to make technical amendments to the Start Printed Page 48475definition of “applicable schedule amount” in its regulations.
+The Department of the Treasury's Office of Foreign Assets Control (OFAC) is issuing this final rule to make a technical amendment to the definition of “applicable schedule amount” in its regulations.
 In recent years, OFAC has adjusted its civil monetary penalties (CMPs) as required by the Federal Civil Penalties Inflation Adjustment Act, as amended by the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015.
-While OFAC's “applicable schedule amount” values are not civil monetary penalties that are required to be adjusted pursuant to such statute, OFAC is making technical changes to this definition to ensure the applicable schedule amount values continue to correspond appropriately to OFAC's CMPs.
+While OFAC's “applicable schedule amount” values are not civil monetary penalties that are required to be adjusted pursuant to such statute, OFAC is making a technical change to this definition to ensure the applicable schedule amount values continue to correspond appropriately to OFAC's CMPs.

 Start Further Info